Deconstructing Dates in Excel 2010 with DAY, WEEKDAY, MONTH, and YEAR

 YEAR(serial_number) returns the number of the year (as an integer between 1900 and 9999) in the date serial number.

-For example, if you enter the following DAY function in a cell as follows:
+For example, if you enter the following DAY function in a cell:

 Excel returns the value 15 to that cell.
 If, instead, you use the WEEKDAY function as follows: